 Duties of the Debtor.

-In Conduit Mortgage Payment cases, the debtor must
+In Conduit Mortgage Payment cases, the debtor must:

 file a wage withholding authorization, Vt.
-LB Form Y-8, within 14 days of the Filing Date, unless the Court grants the debtor’s motion for waiver of the wage withholding requirement,
+LB Form Y-8, within 14 days of the Filing Date, unless the Court grants the debtor’s motion for waiver of the wage withholding requirement;

-promptly modify the amount of plan payments to comport with changes in the Monthly Mortgage Payment,
+promptly modify the amount of plan payments to comport with changes in the Monthly Mortgage Payment;

-promptly object to the Mortgage Creditor’s proof of claim if the debtor has cause to believe the amounts or computations on the proof of claim are inaccurate, and
+promptly object to the Mortgage Creditor’s proof of claim if the debtor has cause to believe the amounts or computations on the proof of claim are inaccurate; and

-immediately file, and serve on the trustee, a copy of the acceptance of a trial payment plan (“TPP”) so the trustee has the information he needs to disburse Conduit Mortgage Payments in a manner consistent with the terms of the TPP.
+immediately file, and serve on the trustee, a copy of the acceptance of a trial payment plan (“TPP”) so the trustee has the information necessary to disburse Conduit Mortgage Payments in a manner consistent with the terms of the TPP.

 Duties of the Trustee.

-In Conduit Mortgage Payment cases, the trustee must
+In Conduit Mortgage Payment cases, the trustee must:

-disburse payments to the Mortgage Creditor by the earlier of within 30 days of the date the Mortgage Creditor files a proof of claim or 30 days after confirmation of the plan, unless the Court orders otherwise.
-(See Standing Order #18-01, effective Feb.
-13, 2018).
+disburse payments to the Mortgage Creditor within 30 days of the date the Mortgage Creditor files a proof of claim (and not disburse any payments if the Mortgage Creditor has not filed a proof of claim), unless the Court orders otherwise;

-promptly adjust the amount of the plan payment in his records when the Regular Monthly Mortgage Payment increases, either on stipulation between the trustee and the debtor or pursuant to a Court order,
+promptly adjust the amount of the plan payment when the Regular Monthly Mortgage Payment increases, either on stipulation between the trustee and the debtor or pursuant to a Court order;

-disburse only full payments to the Mortgage Creditor and immediately notify (by e-mail) the debtor, the debtor’s attorney (if any), and the Mortgage Creditor when there are insufficient funds to make full and timely payment,
+disburse only full payments to the Mortgage Creditor and immediately notify (by e-mail) the debtor, the debtor’s attorney (if any), and the Mortgage Creditor when there are insufficient funds to make full and timely payment;

-include a statement on the voucher of each payment he sends to a Mortgage Creditor that specifies
+include a statement on the voucher of each payment the trustee sends to a Mortgage Creditor that specifies:

-the debtor’s name, the case number, and the last four digits of the Mortgage Creditor’s account number, and
+the debtor’s name, the case number, and the last four digits of the Mortgage Creditor’s account number; and

-the amount allocable to the Conduit Mortgage Payment and the amount allocable to the Pre-Petition Mortgage Arrearage,
+the amount allocable to the Conduit Mortgage Payment and the amount allocable to the Pre-Petition Mortgage Arrearage;

-file and serve upon all parties in interest a notice of delinquency (specifying the due date, number of missed payments, and the amount needed to cure the plan payment default) within 14 days of the debtor’s first instance of plan payment default;
+file and serve upon all parties in interest a notice of delinquency (specifying the due date, number of missed payments, and the amount needed to cure the plan payment default) within 14 days of the debtor’s first instance of plan payment default; and